-LGNZ supports the proposed streamlining of the Civil Defence Emergency Management Act 2002 (CDEM Act) into a modern Act that enables councils to support their communities in times of crisis.
+LGNZ supports the proposed streamlining of the Civil Defence Emergency Management Act 2002 (CDEM Act) into a modern Act that enables councils to deliver good outcomes for communities in times of crisis.

-However, more work is needed to deliver an integrated, fit-for-purpose emergency management framework that responds to the increased frequency and severity of events and better supports recovery.
-Such a framework would better provide for and integrate risk reduction and resilience approaches across other reforms, including water services, resource management, critical infrastructure, and community-led retreat.
+However, more work is needed to deliver an integrated, fit-for-purpose emergency management framework that responds to the increased frequency and severity of events and better supports recovery in an efficient and cost-effective way.
+Such a framework would better provide for and integrate risk reduction and resilience approaches across planning for and operation of key infrastructure and housing.
 Funding is a significant factor and needs to be considered holistically.